Yoann Potiron

 Faculty of Business and Commerce at Keio University

-YoannPotiron I am from Chambery, France.
-I hold a B.S. in Applied Mathematics from Ecole Polytechnique in August 2013.
-I also obtained a M.S. in Statistics in August 2015 and a Ph.D. in Statistics in March 2016, both from University of Chicago.
-I joined the Faculty of Business and Commerce at Keio University in Tokyo as a Tenure-track Assistant Professor in April 2016, before obtaining my tenure in April 2018 and becoming an Associate Professor in April 2020.
-My research interests are financial econometrics, mathematical statistics, nonparametric statistics and applied probability.
-My research is partly supported by Japanese Society for the Promotion of Science Grants-in-Aid for Scientific Research (B) (23H00807, sole investigator).
+YoannPotiron Yoann Potiron comes from Chambery, France.
+He holds a B.S. in Applied Mathematics from Ecole Polytechnique in August 2013.
+He also obtained a M.S. in Statistics in August 2015 and a Ph.D. in Statistics in March 2016, both from the University of Chicago.
+He joined the Faculty of Business and Commerce at Keio University in Tokyo as a Tenure-track Assistant Professor in April 2016, before obtaining his tenure in April 2018 and becoming an Associate Professor in April 2020.
+His research interests are financial econometrics, econometrics for stochastic processes, time series econometrics, mathematical statistics, nonparametric statistics and applied probability.
+He has publications in the leading econometrics journal Journal of Econometrics.
+He also has publications in the very good econometrics journal Journal of Business & Economic Statistics, and in the very good statistics journals Bernoulli, the Annals of the Institute of Statistical Mathematics and the Electronic Journal of Statistics.
+He has reviewed for the leading econometrics journal Journal of Econometrics, and the leading statistics journals Journal of the American Statistical Association and the Annals of Statistics.
+His research is partly supported by Japanese Society for the Promotion of Science Grants-in-Aid for Scientific Research (B) (23H00807, sole investigator).

 General information